Howrah–Sathya Sai Prasanthi Nilayam Express

 The 22831 / 32 Howrah Junction–Sri Sathya Sai Prasanthi Nilayam Express (HWH–SSPN) was a Superfast express train belonging to Indian Railways East Coast Zone that ran between and in India.
 In August 2024, the route of this train was extended up to Yesvantpur Junction (YPR) in Bengaluru, Karnataka and is currently known as the 22831 / 32 Howrah Junction–Yesvantpur Junction Superfast Express.

 This train was originally introduced to facilitate the travel of devotees of spiritual guru and philanthropist Sri Sathya Sai Baba to his ashram, Prasanthi Nilayam in Puttaparthi, Andhra Pradesh, India, and to patients seeking free yet advanced medical assistance at the hospitals set up by Sai Baba in Puttaparthi.

 It operated as train number 22831 from Howrah Junction to Sathya Sai Prasanthi Nilayam and as train number 22832 in the reverse direction, serving the states of West Bengal, Odisha and Andhra Pradesh.

 As of June 2025, other than the aspect of route extension, the rest of the configurations as mentioned in this Wikipedia article have been retained in the 22831 / 32 HWH–YPR SF Express.

 Coaches

-The 22831 / 32 Howrah Junction–Sathya Sai Prasanthi Nilayam Express had one AC 2-tier, two AC 3-tier, eight sleeper class, six general unreserved and two SLR (seating with luggage rake) coaches.
+The 22831 / 32 Howrah Junction–Sathya Sai Prasanthi Nilayam Express had one AC 2-tier, four AC 3-tier, nine sleeper class, six general unreserved and two SLR (seating with luggage rake) coaches.
 It did not carry a pantry car.

 As is customary with most train services in India, coach composition could have been amended at the discretion of Indian Railways depending on demand.